Day of Surgery

 Preparing to Go Home

 As you get ready to return home, your nurse will talk with you about important recovery instructions from your surgeon.
-You’ll also get a written copy of these instructions, so you can easily follow them as you recuperate on your own.
+You’ll also get a written copy of these instructions, so you can easily follow them as you recover on your own.
 You’ll learn about:

 - Caring for your surgical incision